al102030/Front-end-Class3/README.md

   - Attributes are belong to CSS and JavaScript courses
   - Change your textbox size (`size="50"`)
   - Implement a label element
+  - `placeholder` attribute show a guid and default value inside your textbox or textarea elements
   - Add a Multi line textbox (textarea)
   - We can use just simple text as label
   - Implement a submit button (`type="submit"`)